fabri1983/menuapp/README.md

 In my approach every `...Benchmark` class extends from `JMHLauncherJUnit` and executes a JMH instance.

 #### Execution
-Run the benchmark as part of the phase test.
 This also runs the normal JUnit tests.
 ```sh
 mvn test -Dbenchmark.suite="**/BenchmarkTestsSuite.class"
 ```